texmacs/tm-forge/miscellanea/co-authors_changes_and_comments/README.md

  initially set to `×` (i.e. a `<version-suppressed>` tag, meaning it is a pure deletion with no replacement text).
  Conversely, Ctl-M with no initial selection is a pure text addition.

-At that point the "comment" justifying the change is empty; it can be added afterwards if needed, with Ctl-m.
+At that point the "comment" that could justify the change is empty; it can be added afterwards if needed, with Ctl-m.

-#### Circulating between different display styles of the komment field : Ctl-/
+#### Circulating between different display styles of the comment field : Ctl-/
 When using this keyboard shortcut, the resulting display style is shown in the bottom message bar.

 #### Toggle considering komment tags as a version tag.